giovanniligato/IoT-Project/README.md

 - `Documentation/`: Contains project documentation and resources.
   - `Resources/`: Images and diagrams used in the documentation.
-  - `VoltVault_Documentation.pdf`: Detailed documentation of the project.
+  - `Documentation.pdf`: Detailed documentation of the project.

 - `Implementation/`: Contains the implementation of sensors, actuators, simulation scripts, and utility tools.